Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Related work

 \subsection{Empirical Studies of ML Libraries}

-Many researchers have studied different concepts of ML libraries~\cite{bahrampour_comparative_2016} \cite{guo_empirical_2019} \cite{han_empirical_2020} \cite{islam_what_2019} \cite{thung_empirical_2012} \cite{zhang_empirical_2018}.
-However, no studies have considered ML libraries together with software package ecosystems.
-To the best of our knowledge, this is the first paper to focus on ML libraries in software package ecosystems, especially, ML libraries that can be found in multiple software package ecosystems.
+The increasing popularity of ML has led to significant research interest in understanding the development, usage patterns, and challenges of ML libraries.
+However, there is a lack of research on the usage of ML bindings across different programming languages.
+This is the first paper to focus on bindings for ML libraries, which play a crucial role in bridging different programming languages and enabling the wider adoption of ML libraries.

+\citet{dilhara_s2_2021} conducted a large-scale empirical study, revealing a significant rise in ML library adoption and identifying common usage patterns and challenges.
+Further analysis by \citet{gao_characterize_2024} focused on the supply chain structure and evolution of the \libfmt{TensorFlow} and \libfmt{PyTorch} packages within \ecofmt{PyPI}, uncovering domain specialization, community clusters, and the reasons for packages leaving the supply chains.

-Several studies focused on the problems that developers could face when using ML libraries.
-Islam \etal\cite{islam_what_2019} mined Q\&A of ten ML libraries on \ecofmt{StackOverflow}, and reported that three types of problems occurred frequently~(i.e., type mismatch, data cleaning, and parameter selection).
-Zhang \etal\cite{zhang_empirical_2018} extracted bugs of \libfmt{TensorFlow} applications from Q\&A pages on \ecofmt{StackOverflow} and investigated the root causes of these problems.
-They provided strategies for developers to locate bugs and fix them.
-Thung \etal\cite{thung_empirical_2012} extracted bugs from issue reports for three ML libraries, and noticed that most bugs are related to algorithms and methods.
+Several studies focused on the problems that developers could face when using ML libraries. \citet{islam_what_2019} mined Q\&A of ten ML libraries on \ecofmt{StackOverflow}, and reported that three types of problems occurred frequently (i.e., type mismatch, data cleaning, and parameter selection). \citet{wei_api_2022} introduced FIMAX to improve API recommendations for Python-based ML libraries based on extracted questions from Stack Overflow related to six popular ML libraries. \citet{lei_why_2023} identified seven primary reasons why ML projects built on \libfmt{TensorFlow} and \libfmt{PyTorch} often encounter compatibility issues due to library version changes, causing code to fail in some projects even when using the same library API.